USA Climbing: Youth

-The US is subdivided into 8 Divisions and 16 Regions.
+The US is subdivided into 9 Divisions and 18 Regions.
 Anyone may compete in local competitions.
-USA Climbing members, who have attended at least two local competitions, may compete at Regionals.
-The top 10 competitors in each gender/category at Regionals receive an invitation to Divisionals.
-The top 6 competitors in each gender/category at Divisionals receive an invitation to Nationals.
-The top four climbers in each gender/category/event at Nationals are considered to be the U.S. Youth National Team.
-Youth on the National Teams for Junior, A and B are given the opportunity to compete at the Youth Pan American and Youth World Championships.
+USA Climbing members who have attended at least two local competitions and place in the top 26 in their region may compete at their respective Regional Championships.
+The top 13 competitors in each gender/category at Regionals receive an invitation to compete at their respective Divisional Championships.
+The top 6 competitors in each gender/category at the Divisional Championships receive an invitation to compete at the National Championships.
+The top four climbers in each gender/category/event at the National Championships are considered to be the U.S. Youth National Team.
+Youth on the National Teams for the U19 and U17 categories are eligible to compete at the Youth Pan American and Youth World Championships.

 Collegiate

 Provides access for undergraduate or graduate students that are currently enrolled at a college or university to compete in bouldering, lead and speed climbing.

 Adaptive

 Adaptive provides access for athletes with physical disabilities to compete in both bouldering and lead/top rope climbing.

 Categories included in Adaptive are open to those with physical disabilities: Neurological / Physical Disability, Visual Impairment, Upper Extremity Amputee, Lower Extremity, Amputee, Seated, Youth.